Labradorite

 Benefits of Labradorite

+According to tradition, it has the power to promote the development of your extrasensory perceptions and prevent the formation of gaps or energy leaks in your subtle bodies.
 Regenerating on the physical, energetic and psychic levels, it is welcome in cases of fatigue or moments of weakness.

-On a physical level, Labradorite stimulates the kidneys, helps maintain the body's acid-base balance and can help improve memory.
+According to tradition, Labradorite stimulates the kidneys, helps maintain the body's acid-base balance and can help improve memory.

 There are different varieties of Labradorite.
-All possess the virtues described above, but each has its own particularity.
+All possess the virtues described above, but each has its own particularity:

 White Labradorite